 training students to transfer to four year universities as well as to take part in

-the growing entertainment field in California.
-The Music Department has demanding
+the growing entertainment field in California and elsewhere.
+The Music Department

-If being a musician is your dream, come to our Music Orientation meeting on the first
+If being a musician is your dream, come to our Music Meet & Greet at the first recital

-faculty and learn about our available facilities and courses including our various
+excellent faculty and ask about our facilities, courses, our various ensembles, our

-ensembles, piano, voice, guitar, and composition programs.
-You’ll have the opportunity
+recording studio, classes for piano, voice, guitar, and composition.
+You’ll have the